1958: “Jailhouse Rock” by Elvis Presley became his second #1 in Britain and the first single to enter the UK chart at the top spot.

 1969: Jethro Tull began their first US tour at New York City’s Fillmore East as the opening act for Blood, Sweat and Tears.

-1972: Paul Simon’s self-titled album, his first since his split with musical partner Art Garfunkel, was released by Columbia Records.
-Though it was his first solo album to be released in the US, it was the second solo studio album he’d recorded.
-The Paul Simon Songbook, recorded and released in the UK in 1965, wasn’t made available in the US until 1981 as part of the Collected Works box set.
+1972: Paul Simon’s self-titled second solo studio album, and his first since his split with musical partner Art Garfunkel, was released by Columbia Records.
+Though it was his second solo album, it was his first released in the US.
+His first solo LP, The Paul Simon Songbook, recorded and released in the UK in 1965, wasn’t made available in the US until 1981 as part of the Collected Works box set.

-1974: Grievous Angel, the second solo album and first posthumous LP by Gram Parsons was released, compiled from sessions from the summer of 1973.
+1974: Gram Parsons’ second solo album and first posthumous LP, Grievous Angel, was released.
+It was compiled from sessions from the summer of 1973.
 Despite modest sales, the album has since been viewed as a successful example of the hybrid between country and rock and roll that Parsons called “Cosmic American Music.”

 1998: Oasis went to #1 on the UK chart with “All Around the World.”
 At 9 minutes and 38 seconds, it became the longest song to reach #1 in the chart’s history.